Subaru-Goto/Ford_Go_Bike/README.md

 # Ford_Go_Bike
 ### by Subaru Goto
-<p></p>

 This is a part of Udacity Nanodegree project.
-This data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area. * This is important to note that as there is no user id information.
+This data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area. * This is important to note that there is no user id information in the data set.
 Therefore, many observations can stem from the same users.
-<p></p>

 Programming language: Python

 Time frame: January 2017 to December 2018.

 Module: numpy, pandas, matplotlib, seaborn, glob and folium

 ### Data structure